[Manager Interview] What is Beyond GTA, the company that operates servers in Canada?

 Do you feel that things have changed since you were in Japan?

-Seonghyun : I feel that in Japan, as the number of employees has increased, there have been many changes, but I don't think that the essential parts have changed much.
-In this job, it's possible to finish a day without speaking a single word to customers or colleagues, but as our core values state, "communication, hospitality, and speed," I feel that everyone places particular importance on valuing communication.
-As a result, it feels like everyone gets along well, which is rare for an engineer-centered IT company.
+Seiken: In Japan, I feel that various changes have occurred along with the increase in the number of employees, but I think the essential parts haven't changed much.
+This job is one where you can go through the day without saying a single word to a client or an internal colleague, but as our core values include "communication, hospitality, and speed," I feel that everyone places great importance on communication.
+As a result, unlike most IT companies that are centered around engineers, everyone seems to get along well.

 What is the atmosphere like on the Beyond GTA team?

-Basically, most of the GTA members are Japanese, so it feels like a Japanese company.
-On the other hand, Idealogical , when someone achieves results in a project, they ring a bell-like thing and everyone gets together and gets excited, so I often feel like it's a foreign company.
+Basically, since most of the GTA members are Japanese, it feels like a Japanese company.
+On the other hand, our partner, Idealogical , rings a bell-like device when someone achieves a result on a project, and everyone gathers together to celebrate, so I often feel like it's an overseas company.

 Also, the way Canadian offices are structured is that once you reach a certain level of position, you are given a private office.
 At Beyond, everyone works on the same floor and is basically in the same space.
 Since many of our members are Japanese and our clients are Japanese companies, we work in the Japanese style, emphasizing teamwork rather than each person working independently.
 If possible, even if GTA gets bigger, I would like to continue working together in the same place as everyone else.
 (Please stop, I would like to work in the same space until I am told to move to a different room...)